ThoAppelsin/Music-Visualizer-P3/README.md

 This project is still very much in development.
 A sketch of a changelog is available at the very end of this readme.

-A music visualizer written for Processing 3 which currently visualizes the primary audio input.
+It is music visualizer written for Processing 3 which currently visualizes the primary audio input.
+See our latest demo [on YouTube](https://www.youtube.com/watch?v=5WBuLbDNuXA).

+## Setup
+You will need [Processing 3](https://processing.org/download) and also its Sound library installed.
+Libraries can be installed through the Processing application, from the *Sketch > Import Library... > Add Library...* menu.

 You should somehow feed the audio output of your computer back into your computer as the primary audio input to make the visualizer react to the music you're playing.
-We have two ways to do it:
+We can think of two ways to do it:
 1) Turn up the volume and bring your microphone close to your speakers.
 2) Use a software to feed (a copy of) the audio output back as an audio input.
 Windows computers with Realtek drivers come with a virtual recording device called "stereo mix" that does just that.

 ## An overview of the building blocks
 The flocking behavior of the visualizer particles (the movements you see without any music playing in the background) is based on [@ozdenizdolu](https://github.com/ozdenizdolu)'s old work.
 See [this video](https://www.youtube.com/watch?v=mhjuuHl6qHM) for more on the flocking algorithm.

-First a 250/255 multiplicative, then a 1 point subtractive dimming filter is applied between each frame to achieve a trailing effect.
+First a 250/255 multiplicative, then a 1 point subtractive dimming filter is applied between each frame to achieve the trailing effect of the particles.

-To make the particles react to the beats:
+To make the particles react to beats:
-- For 5 disjoint (← might be a point to improve) frequency ranges:
+- For 5 disjoint frequency ranges:
   - *Stressful* moments in the music are *sensed* by observing the *power*, and their change over time.
   - Some [hysteresis](https://en.wikipedia.org/wiki/Hysteresis#Electronic_circuits) is added to this sensing of stress (i.e. there is a gap between the conditions that initiate and relieve stress, during which the state of stressfulness is preserved) to prevent it from alternating rapidly.
   - An *action potential* is fired up momentarily whenever the stress is initiated (i.e. on the stress pos-edge).